nipafx/nipafx.dev/content/channels/talks.md

 singularName: "talk"
 pluralName: "talks"
 slug: "talks"
-description: "One of the best ways to share my passion about Java is giving a talk - be it at a local meetup, an international conference, in-house at a company, or (nowadays) remotely"
+description: "One of the best ways to share my passion about Java is giving a talk - be it at a local meetup, an international conference, anywhere in between, and (nowadays) remotely.
+Here's a list of my talks."
 featuredImage: talks-jokerconf-2018
 ---